eyaraouine/MLOPS-Cancer-Diagnosis-Project/README.md

 **2.Chatbot:**

-An interactive conversational agent with detailed features designed to assist healthcare professionals and patients by providing medical information, diagnostic assistance, and patient support.
+An interactive conversational agent with detailed features designed to assist healthcare professionals and patients by providing diagnostic assistance, medical information and patient support.

 ## I. X-Ray Diagnosis Pipeline